PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 Before we can respond to an incident though, we need to [define what an incident actually is](/before/what_is_an_incident/).
 It sounds silly, but if you’re not sure whether something’s an incident, you don’t know whether to respond to it.

-Here is PagerDuty’s definition of an incident,
+Here is GetYourGuide’s definition of an incident,

 > An unplanned disruption or degradation of service that is actively affecting customers' ability to use the product.